|

 the masses would require destroying many of the buildings and monuments that

 tourists come to see.
-Large-scale deployment of lavatories would also displace
+Large-scale deployment of lavatories might also displace

 even more Venetians than the 1,200 who already flee to the cheaper, less crowded